artsandmetaphysics/goodlifeodyssey/_documents/a-definition-of-ethics.md

 Ethics is the study of how conscious beings should act.

-Ethics don't apply to rocks, but I believe dogs and monkeys can act ethically and unethically—proportionally to their consciousness.
+Ethics don’t apply to rocks, but I believe dogs and monkeys can act ethically and unethically—proportionally to their consciousness.